VedatDurmaz/PolymerAssembler/README.md

 #### Required libraries

-On a Ubuntu 16.04 Linux system, two additional libraries, `python-pygraphviz` and `python-biopython` are required in order to be able to run the Python script.
+On a Ubuntu 16.04 Linux system, three additional libraries, `python-pygraphviz`, `python-biopython`, and `python-yaml` are required in order to be able to run the Python script.
 On such a Debian-based system one would execute

-`sudo apt install python-pygraphviz python-biopython`
+`sudo apt install python-pygraphviz python-biopython python-yaml`

 to install both packages and all further dependencies.

 #### Modify Gromacs topology files for usage with particular Amber force field

 If you want to use the generated PDB coordinates file as input for an AMBER parameterization step using the `gmx pdb2gmx` command, you will need to modify a couple of files of that particular AMBER force field in Gromacs topology directory (usually in `/usr/share/gromacs/top`).
+It is then possible to quickly parameterize the polymer on the basis of preparameterized units as in analogy to polypeptides.
 You might want to copy the Gromacs topology directory to an own user directory before

 `cp -a /usr/share/gromacs/top ~/my-gromacs-top`